Creating an Amazon ECS task for the EC2 launch type with the Amazon CLI

 After you have registered a task for your account and have launched a container

-instance that is registered to your cluster, you can run the registered task in your
+instance that is registered to your cluster, you can create an Amazon ECS service that runs and

-cluster.
-For this example, you place a single instance of the sleep360:1
+registered.
+For this example, you place a single instance of the nginx:1

 task definition in your default cluster.